 Step 2 – Serve the Tenant with the Notice to Quit

 The completed Notice to Quit must be served to the tenant before the notice period becomes effective.
 Maine landlord-tenant law demands that landlords (or their agents) personally serve the notice to the tenant at the rented property.
+Three (3) good-faith attempts at personal service must be made.
 If personal service is not possible after three (3) good-faith attempts, the notice must be posted to a visible location of the dwelling AND sent by first class mail to the individual’s last known residence.

 Step 3 – File a Forcible Entry and Detainer